Home

 Decorative Painting History - Bridal Pillow

 This elaborate bridal pillow or "bantal" from the Far East is not painted but handtooled on gold.
-Decorative artists today may look at something like this from the past and paint the design on wood to create a treasured heirloom.
+Decorative artists today would look at something like this from the past and paint the design on wood to create a treasured heirloom.

-You are visitor number since 1st Nov 1999
+You are visitor number

 © 1999 - Artezan.
 All Rights Reserved.